leopard86/NS1nanosynth_sketches/NSequencer3/README.md

  * Button 2 to IN_SAMPLE
  * Button 3 to IN_RETRIG or IN_RST
  * CTRL1 and CTRL2 to pitch and mod in, or...
+ * Ribbon controller CV out to IN_PITCH and ribbon GATE out to IN_SAMPLE
  * a variable voltage of your choice to IN_TEMPOMUL for regulating stuttering interval
  * OUT_GATE or OUT_TRIG (or OUT_LED) to GATE input of the ADSR
  * Then create a simple VCO-VCF-VCA patch with your NS-1